magento/devdocs/src/guides/v2.4/graphql/mutations/set-negotiable-quote-shipping-address.md

 b2b_only: true
 ---

 The `setNegotiableQuoteBillingAddresses` mutation assigns the shipping address for the specified negotiable quote.
 You can assign an address from the company user's address book, or define a new one.
+The negotiable quote must be in the UPDATED state to successfully set a shipping address.

 To return a list of valid shipping addresses, construct a [`company` query]({{page.baseurl}}/graphql/queries/company.html) that includes the `user` input attribute.